thingsboard/thingsboard.github.io/_includes/docs/reference/performance-kubernetes-cluster-aws-eks.md

 kubectl exec -it tb-mqtt-transport-0 -- sysctl -a | grep conntrack_max
 # net.netfilter.nf_conntrack_max = 1048576
 ```

+Note: when the resources not set for the container the Java application will show a single CPU available.
+It is possible the Kubernetes cluster have a default resources limits, so the best practice is to assign resources limits and requests.
+Sometime application choose parallelism level depends on CPU available, so take care with this parameter.

 Here is the screenshots with tunings